1iverea9er/Filter-Extended/README.md

-# Filter Ex — Extended Filter Sensor for Home Assistant
+# Extended Filter Sensor for Home Assistant

 **Filter Ex** is a modified and backward-compatible version of the built-in `filter` integration.
 It fixes critical issues and extends functionality for time-based filtering.